Thukhama showcases contemporary paintings from Myanmar, presenting multiple artistic perspectives on a society in transition

 About the collection

 The thukhuma collection is personal and partial.
 It does not display the full range of paintings now being produced by Myanmar artists, and certainly there are major gaps.
-The guiding principle is to present multiple artistic perspectives on a society in transition.
-Most of the paintings thus date from the past few years.
+The guiding principle is to present multiple artistic perspectives on a society in reform.
+Most of the paintings thus date from the transitional decade of the 2010s.

 About the meaning